|Hegis Code: 5402

 The Veterinary Technology program is designed to meet the training needs of the veterinary community.
 The program provides students with field and classroom instruction and advisement and meets current standards for veterinary technicians.
 The 64‐credit program consists of general education; foundation courses in animal nutrition, animal anatomy and physiology; and courses that develop practical computer, communication, and human relations skills.
 It also provides practice‐based courses in radiology, anesthesia, large and small animal handling, pathology, pharmacology, microbiology, parasitology, and behavioral medicine.
 In addition, the program provides laboratory experience in a clinical setting.

 Combining theory with practical skills, the Veterinary Technology program will prepare students for careers as veterinary technicians by completing courses that have been developed according to nationally recognized skill standards.
 Students will develop technical skills that will allow them to work in large or small animal veterinary practices as well as in research facilities.

 Students in this program must attend a 6‐day Farm Camp at SUNY Delhi as their Large Animal laboratory experience.
 Students must also attend a 2 day Research Animal Technology (RAT) Camp at SUNY Delhi as their laboratory animal experience.

 This program is accredited by the American Veterinary Medical Association and graduates are eligible to take the Veterinary Technician National Examination (VTNE).
-For the period of July 1, 2011-June 2014, the number of first time candidates that have taken the VTNE was 94, the number of eligible first time candidates was 112, resulting in a Three year Pass Rate on VTNE of 68%.

 NOTE: Those interested in pursuing the Animal Science Office Assistant Certificate should inquire about the 27‐credit certificate program.